WHAT IS SR22 INSURANCE?

 How much does SR22 cost?

 The SR22 certificate itself is not expensive.
-However, drivers who are required to get an SR22 have been identified as high risk, so their insurance premiums will generally be three to five times the rate of a standard insurance policy.
-For example, if your premium was $60 per month, you can expect to pay $180–$300 per month for your auto insurance while you have an SR22 requirement.
-You may still have to pay higher premiums once you are no longer required to have an SR22 certificate on file.
+However, drivers who are required to file an SR22 have been identified as high risk which will likely cause premiums to be much higher than a standard insurance policy.
+You may even have to pay higher premiums once the requirement to file an SR22 has passed.

 How do you get an SR22?

-Breathe Easy helps our customers get SR22 documentation so you can get back on the road.
-We’ll help you understand what coverage you need, help you purchase cheap SR22 coverage, and provide tips on how to keep your costs low.
+Breathe Easy will help you get the necessary SR22 documentation so you can get back on the road.
+We’ll help you understand what coverage you need, find you the best coverage at the best available price, and provide tips on how to keep your costs low.
 Once you’ve purchased an insurance policy, we file your SR22 certificate with the DMV.
-Call Breathe Easy at 866.822.7755 to get a free, no-obligation quote.
+Call Breathe Easy at 833.786.0237 to get a free, no-obligation quote.

 What is non-owner SR22 Insurance?

-Drivers who don’t own a car and need an SR22 certificate are required to file a non-owners SR22 certificate.
-If you don’t own a vehicle but have regular access to someone else’s vehicle, you will need to purchase an insurance policy that meets your state’s minimum liability requirements and have your insurance provider file the non-owners SR22 certificate with the DMV.
+Drivers who do not own a car and need an SR22 certificate are required to obtain a non-owners auto insurance policy with an SR22 certificate.
+This means that if you do not own a vehicle but have regular access to someone else’s vehicle, you will need to purchase a non-owners insurance policy that meets your state’s minimum liability requirements.
+Your insurance provider will then file the SR22 certificate with the DMV.

 Why choose Breathe Easy?

-Breathe Easy partners with our customers to help them understand SR22 certificate, purchase affordable insurance, and file the certificate with the DMV.
-We are a full-range insurance provider, not just limited to SR-22s.
-We offer competitive rates on a broad range of policies, including auto, home, motorcycles, renters, RV, boat, business, and commercial.
-Whether you are classified as a high-risk driver or want to save money on your insurance policy, we can help.
+Breathe Easy partners with our customers to help them understand SR22 and insurance requirements, find affordable insurance, and file the certificate with the DMV.
+We are a full-range insurance provider, not just limited to auto insurance and SR-22s.
+We offer competitive rates on a broad range of coverages, including auto, home, motorcycles, renters, RV, boat, business, and commercial.
+Whether you are classified as a high-risk driver or are just looking for a way to save money on your insurance policy, we can help.